ansible-tmm/aiops-hub/README-AIOps.md

 <a target="_blank" href="https://console.redhat.com/ansible/automation-hub/repo/published/ansible/eda/content/eda%2Fplugins%2Fevent_source/azure_service_bus/">Azure Service Bus on Automation hub</a>

-Azure Service Bus is a fully managed enterprise messaging service that provides robust message queuing and publish-subscribe capabilities, making it an excellent fit for AIOps workflows in cloud-centric environments.
-With support for features like message deduplication, dead-lettering, and advanced filtering, Azure Service Bus enables reliable, scalable communication between distributed systems.
-In an AIOps setup, it serves as a secure and resilient backbone for aggregating events and operational signals from Azure resources, applications, or third-party systems.
-Tools like Ansible Event-Driven Automation can subscribe to topics or queues within Service Bus to detect anomalies, failures, or changes and trigger automated remediation workflows—enabling intelligent, event-driven operations with built-in cloud-native integration.
+Azure Service Bus is a fully managed enterprise messaging service with message queuing and publish-subscribe capabilities.
+EDA can subscribe to Service Bus topics or queues to detect events from Azure resources and third-party systems, making it a natural fit for cloud-centric AIOps workflows.

 <h4 id="kafka"></h4>